-Key Products Societal Value / Potential Negative Management and Services Contribution to UN SDGs Impact of Contribution Approach to Negative Impact Subsidiary: PERC Renewable Energy 7.2 Increase in global percentage of renewable energy 7.B Expand and upgrade energy services for developing countries Potential impacts to biodiversity Competition with local community for freshwater sources Environmental Impact Assessment EIA) for project sites Site rehabilitation and protection through bioengineering measures Partnership with PAMB, LGUs, NGOs, local community, and other stakeholders for biodiversity protection Controlled usage of freshwater Cars Division Seller of Goods Provide self- employment / livelihood Provide convenience to the commuting public when owning a car Traffic congestion due to increased number of vehicles.
+Key Products Societal Value / Potential Negative Management and Contribution to UN Impact of Contribution Approach Services SDGs 1 to Negative Impact Subsidiary: PERC Renewable Energy percentage of renewable energy Land use changes Potential impacts to biodiversity Competition with local community for freshwater sources Environmental Impact Assessment EIA) for project sites Site rehabilitation and protection through bioengineering measures Partnership with PAMB, LGUs, NGOs, local community, and other stakeholders for biodiversity protection Controlled usage of freshwater Cars Division Seller of Goods Provide self-employment / livelihood Provide convenience to the commuting public when owning a car 1.
+Traffic congestion due to increased number of vehicles.
 Negative impact to environment of emission of additional vehicles on the roads.
 Provide service to keep the vehicles in good condition to reduce emission.
-Cars Division Seller of Service Health and well being by providing regular maintenance services, safety inspections, and repairs for vehicles, ensuring safety and roadworthiness Reduce negative impact to environmental by reducing emissions caused by poorly maintained vehicles Responsible consumption and production - promoting responsible hazardous materials, such as used oil, batteries, and tires, servicing and repair activities Air pollution and waste generation challenges related to Provide Quality Delivery Service to all customers.
+Cars Division Seller of Service - by providing regular maintenance services, safety inspections, and repairs for vehicles, ensuring safety and roadworthiness Disposal of hazardous materials, such as used oil, batteries, and tires, servicing and repair activities Air pollution and waste generation challenges related to labor practices and worker safety Provide Quality Delivery Service to all customers.
 Conduct telemarketing and text blasts to all UIO clients for on time PMS check-up.
 Implement environmental management practices like energy-efficient facilities, waste reduction, and proper disposal of hazardous materials

-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact consumption by awareness campaigns, promoting maintenance and repair services to extend the lifespan of vehicles, facilitate responsible disposal and recycling of end- of-life vehicles.
-Adoption of fair labor practices, safe working conditions
+Key Products Societal Value / Contribution to UN Potential Negative Impact of Contribution Management and Services SDGs Impact of Contribution Approach to Negative Impact consumption by awareness campaigns, promoting maintenance and repair services to 4.
+Adoption of fair labor practices, safe working conditions extend the lifespan of vehicles, facilitate responsible disposal and recycling of end- of-life vehicles.
+11 SECTIONAL CITIES 3 GOOD HEALTH AND WELL-BEING 12 RESPONSIBLE CONSUMPTION AND PRODUCTION

-\ None/Not Applicable is not an acceptable answer.
+^{} None/Not Applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.